Family builds makeshift shelter as great-grandad, 87, waits 15 hours for ambulance

 Have you experienced similar long waits?
 If so email matt.mathers@independent.co.uk

-They say they called four or five times through the night and were assured paramedics would be with them "soon".
+They said they called four or five times through the night, and were assured paramedics would be with them “soon”.

-The family say operators told them not to move him - in case it made his injuries worse, which is why they built the shelter.
+The family said operators told them not to move the injured man in case doing so made his injuries worse, which is why they built the shelter.

-It comes amid lengthy waiting times for treatment in Cornwall, with patients saying they have waited outside the county’s only major hospital – the Royal Cornwall Hospital in Treliske, Truro – for hours and even days.
+It comes amid reports of lengthy waiting times for treatment in Cornwall, with patients saying they have waited outside the county’s only major hospital – the Royal Cornwall Hospital (RCH) in Treliske, Truro – for hours and even days.

-David, of St Columb Road, is now recovering at the RCH.
+The injured man, David, is now recovering at the RCH.
 His family tweeted a picture of the makeshift shelter.

-Trevor said: "He was walking to the garage when he tripped and fell over.
+Trevor said: “He was walking to the garage when he tripped and fell over.
 That was 7.30pm on Monday.

-"We dialled 999 but an ambulance didn't arrive for over 15 hours.
+We dialled 999 but an ambulance didn’t arrive for over 15 hours.

-"We kept ringing and they would say we will be with you soon.
-My wife was a nervous wreck.

 Cornwall Partnership NHS Foundation Trust and local Conservative MP Steve Double have been approached for comment.